-This alternative provides for continued management of the Black Ridge WSA by the Bureau of Land Management.
+This alternative provides for continued management of the Black Ridge Canyon's WSAs by the Bureau of Land Management.
 Approximately 68,700 acres of land are included.
-(Reference Figure 4)
+(Reference Figure 4.)

-BLM identifies three basic options that might apply to future management of the study These are: (A) continued management under Interim area under Alternative 3.
-Management Plan, now in effect pending formal wilderness determination, (B) management, after congressional determination, as part of the National Wilderness Preservation System, and (C) management, after congressional determination, as nonwilderness recreation lands.
+BLM identifies three basic options that might apply to future management of the study area under Alternative 3.
+These are: (A) continued management under Interim Management Policy, now in effect pending formal wilderness determination, (B) management, after congressional determination, as part of the National Wilderness Preservation System, and (C) management, after congressional determination, as non-wilderness recreation lands.
 Though nominally different, the three options are addressed as one alternative because they represent only subtle actual differences in management approach under BLM's multiple use guidelines.
 In one form or another, each option has already been considered in BLM's approved Resource Management Plan.